 Video Guide

-How to Create a Scorecard Metric
+How to Create a Scorecard Measurable

-How to Create a Calculated Metric
+How to Create a Calculated Measurable

 How to Customize Scorecards: Team Settings